 The M2 has about 14” of adjustment range with a maximum keyboard height of 15”.
 This will be tall enough for someone that is around 6’1” to be in an ergonomic typing position.

-The final limitation with regard to the adjustment range is that the M2 does not have infinite position lock.
+Another limitation with regard to the adjustment range is that the ClassicRiser does not have infinite position lock.
 Instead, it has 12 different positions to choose from at pre-set heights.
 This means that some people will be forced to adjust the unit slightly higher or slightly lower than they would prefer.

-If you are looking for a standing desk converter for people taller than 6’0”, I would highly recommend reading my article on the best standing desk converters for tall people.
-That post features a list of good options for tall people, including products like the Duke VESA and Winston.
+If you are looking for a standing desk converter for people taller than 6’0”, I would highly recommend reading article on the best standing desk converters for tall people.

-If you like the FlexiSpot M2 but are turned off because it doesn’t have infinite position lock, then take a look at the VertDesk Converter or Fully Cooper.
-Both products are similar to the FlexiSpot M2 but feature infinite position lock.
+If you like the FlexiSpot M2 but are turned off because it doesn’t have infinite position lock, then look for converters with infinite position lock.
+Products like the Eureka Converter have similar designs but allow you to stop the platforms at any height.

 Not Dual Ergonomic

-In order to make the M2 dual ergonomic, you will need to add a monitor arm.
-FlexiSpot offers a single monitor arm for $39.99 and a dual version for $89.99.
+In order to make the ClassicRiser dual ergonomic, you will need to add a monitor arm.
 As mentioned in the first section, it is important to be aware of the weight of your monitors and whether or not they will exceed the 35 lbs. weight rating when combined with the monitor arm(s).
-If your main concern is dual ergonomics then you may want to consider products like the Humanscale QuickStand or Duke VESA.
+If your main concern is dual ergonomics then you may want to consider products like the Humanscale QuickStand or Winston WorkStation.

 Takes Up a Lot of Desk Space

 One of the biggest upsides to the FlexiSpot M2, when compared to other standing desk converters, is that it has a lot of task space.
 The space that is lost on your desk by the large footprint is definitely gained by spacious monitor and keyboard platforms on the M2.
-If you prefer to have a much smaller footprint, so that you can use your existing desk space, then you may want to consider products like the Duke Mount or WorkFit-A.
+If you prefer to have a much smaller footprint, so that you can use your existing desk space, then you may want to consider floating products like the QuickStand Lite or WorkFit-A.

-In my opinion, the FlexiSpot M2 is one of the most well-rounded standing desk converters currently available.
-With that said, it is not perfect and it has numerous potential problems that will affect some customers more than others.
-The low lifting capacity, lack of dual ergonomics and limited adjustment range will have a lot of customers looking for alternative products.
-Other aspects, like a small color selection, will be turn offs for buyers with a specific picture in their minds of how they want their office to look.
-I hope that this list highlights some potential problems that may exist for you so that you can be as informed as possible when shopping for the FlexiSpot M2.
+In my opinion, the FlexiSpot ClassicRiser is a well-rounded standing desk converter.
+With that said, it is not perfect and it has some potential problems that will affect some customers more than others.
+The low lifting capacity, lack of dual ergonomics and limited adjustment range will have a some customers looking for alternative products.
+I hope that this list highlights some potential problems that may exist for you so that you can be as informed as possible when shopping for the FlexiSpot ClassicRiser M2.